-Perfect, fluffy, Instant Pot quinoa is easy to cook, and ready in minutes!
-Plus tips to get the fluffiest quinoa and how to infuse more flavor into your quinoa.
+Perfect, fluffy Instant Pot quinoa is easy to cook and ready in minutes!
+This post is loaded with tips to make the fluffiest, most flavorful quinoa in a pressure cooker.

-- it cooks faster than a rice cooker and gives nice, fluffy quinoa
+- it cooks faster than in the rice cooker, resulting in perfectly fluffy quinoa

 How to rinse quinoa